 Home

-Andy Tix, Ph.D. is a teacher, writer, and consultant with expertise in the psychology of well-being, religion, and spirituality.
-He graduated with a Bachelor’s Degree in Psychology at the University of Wisconsin-Madison and a Ph.D. in Counseling Psychology at the University of Minnesota.
+Andy Tix, Ph.D. is a nationally recognized psychologist, teacher, and consultant, with deep expertise in the science of well-being, religion, and spirituality.
+He earned a Ph.D. in Counseling Psychology at the University of Minnesota and a Bachelor’s Degree in Psychology at the University of Wisconsin-Madison.
 He teaches in the Psychology and Religious Studies programs at Normandale Community College in Bloomington, Minnesota.

 Dr. Tix’s early research focused on relations between personal religiousness and well-being – for example, following serious medical stressors – earning him awards from the John Templeton Foundation and the American Psychological Association.
 He co-authored the single-most cited article in the history of the Journal of Counseling Psychology, the top academic journal in his field.
 To see his Google Scholar profile, click here.